MENU IVY GROVE SURGERY ivy.gs

 the Provider must, where appropriate under and in accordance with Fit Note Guidance, issue free of charge to the Service User or their Carer or Legal Guardian any necessary medical certificate to prove the Service User’s fitness or otherwise to work, covering the period until the date by which it is anticipated that the Service User will have recovered or by which it will be appropriate for a further clinical review to be carried out.

-You will notice the contract states the fit note supplied should cover the full period until recovery (or until next review), not for two weeks or other arbitrary time period.
-If your fit note is not for the correct duration, please contact the hospital.
+You will notice the contract states the fit note supplied should cover the full period until recovery (or until next review), not for two weeks or other or shorter arbitrary time period.
+If your fit note is not for the correct duration, please contact the hospital for them to correct this problem.

 If you still have difficulty obtaining your fit note from the hospital, please contact the PALS (Patient Advice and Liaison Service) of the hospital concerned and they can assist you (see bottom of page for link).